-It doesn’t always have to be the work, it can also be the way one approaches the tasks.
+It doesn’t always have to be the work; it can also be how one approaches the tasks.
 If you’re somebody who always manages to execute the toughest of tasks without fretting over it, you are indispensable.
-Then, you’re truly an asset for the company and promotion isn’t tough to get.
+Then, you’re truly an asset for the company, and promotion isn’t tough to get.

-When you’re new in the company there is a limit to how high you can jump and in how much time.
+When you’re new in the company, there is a limit to how high you can jump and how long.

 You don’t want to be knocking at the door for promotion right away.
 Even if you’re bossing whatever is given to you and are impeccable with your behavior and leadership skills, the company needs to trust you.
 And trust, of course, comes with time.

 Hence, don’t expect to get promoted in just a couple of months.
 There is absolutely no trick that can help you do that.
 What you can do, though, is skillfully use all the devices and tips to climb the ladder one step at a time.